 Biden slams Trump over escalating trade war with China

-HAMPTON, N.H. – Joe Biden took aim at President Trump on Monday over the president’s escalating trade war with China, as well as the way he has handled the nation’s debt and deficit.
+HAMPTON, NH – Joe Biden, in his first trip to New Hampshire since launching his 2020 presidential campaign, took aim at President Donald Trump on Monday over the president’s escalating trade war with China.

 Speaking to reporters during a campaign stop in New Hampshire, the former vice president and front runner in the battle for the Democratic presidential nomination charged that Trump has “gone about it all the wrong way.”